johnpenny/sdr.rtl_power.quicklook/README.md

 ### Online
 Go to https://quicklook.johnpenny.uk

-**NOTE: Zeroconf networking (Bonjour et al) is worth installing if you are on a Linux or Windows machine and often access local network machines.**
-* Linux: Install the apt package 'avahi-daemon'
-* Windows: First check that no other app has installed it for you, Install iTunes, or https://support.apple.com/kb/DL999
-* Mac OS: Already installed

 ### On local network with web server
 1. Clone this repo into the web server sites directory
 1. Set up the site to be served in the web server config